wongyouth/open_taobao/README.md

 ## NOTICE

-`pid` is removed from config file, it not required any more.
+`pid` is removed from config file, it's not required any more.

 ## Installation